kexiZeroing/kexiZeroing.github.io/src/blog/intro-to-typescript.md

 type FormSchemaType = z.infer<typeof formSchema>;
 ```

+Zod Mini variant was introduced with the release of Zod 4.
+Use `import * as z from "zod/mini"` to import it.
+Zod Mini implements the exact same functionality as zod, but using a functional, tree-shakable API.
+If you're coming from zod, this means you generally will use functions in place of methods.

 > [Valibot](https://github.com/fabian-hiller/valibot) is very similar to Zod, helping you validate data easily using a schema.
 The biggest difference is the modular design and the ability to reduce the bundle size to a minimum.
 >
 > [ArkType](https://github.com/arktypeio/arktype) is a TypeScript-first runtime validation library designed to offer concise, composable, and powerful type definitions with zero dependencies, optimized from editor to runtime.